willpatterson/LogoBatch/README.rst

 LogoBatch
 *********

-``LogoBatch`` is a simple utility for distributing shell commands while handeling remote input and output on a tradtional or ad-hoc beowulf cluster using ``Slurm`` or ``SSH``.
-LogoBatch was originally designed to automate the process of running thousands of NetLogo models on a Rocks Cluster.
+``LogoBatch`` is a simple grid system for distributing large computational batches across clusters and single nodes, such as desktop computers, as if they were the same system.
+LogoBatch uses SSH to distribute jobs.
+LogoBatch does not need to be installed on a grid's compute nodes, all the nodes are configured and then deconstructed by LogoBatch durring runtime, optionally leaving no trace.

+jobs across user-defined computing resources.
 **LogoBatch is pre-release software.**
 LogoBatch is currently being refactored.